Getting Your Wellness Started

 Before I give you a list of things to consider, I want to share a couple common mistakes that I see people make all too often.
 These mistakes negatively impact the long term success of adopting lasting healthy habits.
 The path will be bumpy, but I’d like to help you manage, prepare for, and even eliminate some of those bumps by sharing my experience with you — both personal and observed.

-Don’t adopt any single diet.
+Don’t adopt any single diet (unless a professional/expert has suggested it).
 We’re all individuals, health + wellness are not one size fits all, plus, it’s more fun to have options rather than being stuck in a box.
 Remember, you’re choosing your own path.

 Don’t over do it.
 I get that we all get excited and want to “hit it hard” and go to the gym “5 days a week starting Monday!”, but for the most part, that’s a bad plan.
 You’ll burn out and feel defeated or like you “failed” again, even worse you’ll validate the idea “it doesn’t work for me” and ultimately make wellness this on again off again contentious relationship that’s ultimately draining and burdensome.
 Who wants that?

 So where should you start?
-You should start with where you need the most support.
+Decide where you need the most support.
 You can find that answer by completing step 1.
 Based on your observations in step 1, what area needs the most care?
-Make that your emphasis and priority.
-That’s where you should begin.
+Make that your emphasis and priority, you’re starting off point.

 Next, consider how you can improve in that area.
 What types of things would help you?
 Begin brainstorming ideas - let your wheels turn, google things, call friends or family members in wellness and get a little nudge in the right direction.